 An Example : “Ninja 650”

 I’ll give you a personal example.
 I frequently take images which include motorcycles.
 I know that if I type in the keyword “Ninja 650“, thanks to my Lightroom keyword hierarchy, I will already get assigned the keywords “Kawasaki, Sport bikes, Motorcycles, Motorbikes, Bikes, Vehicles“.
-By using a single keyword, I confidently know that I will have applied 6 additional ones!
-Imagine having to do that manually for every image?
+By using a single keyword, I’m able to apply 6 additional ones at no extra effort!
+Imagine having to manually apply them all for every image?
 That’s why you should be using them!

 Also of note, if you use keywords simply for organizational purposes you can selectively unmark them for export.
 An example would be “Motorcycle Brands” above.
 That way they don’t get exported along with the image as they provide no value for search purposes.